Program Focus

 Determining the functions and biosynthesis of coenzyme F430 modifications

 Coenzyme F430 is a nickel-containing tetrapyrrole that is required for the final step of methanogenesis and the first step of anaerobic methane oxidation catalyzed by methyl-coenzyme M reductase (MCR).
-We recently discovered a modified version of coenzyme F430 denoted F430-3.
-The proposed structure of F430-3 contains a cyclized 3-mercaptopropionate moiety bound as a thioether.
-Interestingly, this is structurally similar to the only other previously described modified F430 that is found in archaea performing anaerobic oxidation of methane via reverse methanogenesis.
+We recently discovered two modified versions of coenzyme F430 in methanogens - the structures of which we propose are mercaptopropionate-F430 (mp-F430) and mercaptopropanamide-F430 (mpa-F430).
 We propose that F430 modifications are involved in fine-tuning the MCR active site to enhance catalytic efficiency, influence dynamics and stability, and/or to guide the directionality of the MCR reaction.
-Current research is focused on demonstrating the function of F430-3 using genetic, physiological, and biochemical studies.
+Current research is focused on demonstrating the functions of F430 modifications using genetic, physiological, and biochemical studies.
 We are also investigating the enzymes involved in the biosynthesis of F430 modifications.

 Compatible solute biosynthesis

 In order to cope with salt stress in high salinity environments, organisms must accumulate ions or organic compounds inside the cell in order to keep water from leaving the cell via osmosis.
 The organic compounds used for this function are known as osmolytes or compatible solutes.
-The major compatible solutes in methanogens are N-acetyl-beta-lysine and beta-glutamate.
-In N-acetyl-beta-lysine biosynthesis, alpha-lysine is converted to beta-lysine by lysine-2,3-aminomutase (KAM), a member of the radical S-adenosyl-L-methionine (SAM) superfamily.
-Radical SAM enzymes catalyze diverse and complicated radical-mediated chemistry using a [4Fe-4S] cluster and SAM. beta-glutamate, another compatible solute in methanogens, is likely also generated via radical SAM dependent chemistry.
-We are currently working to characterize the KAM enzymes from methanogens and to identify and characterize the enzyme responsible for beta-glutamate synthesis.
+The major compatible solutes in methanogens are N-acetyl-beta-lysine and beta-glutamate, both of which require a radical S-adenosyl-L-methionine (SAM) enzyme for their biosynthesis.
+Radical SAM enzymes catalyze diverse and complicated radical-mediated chemistry using a [4Fe-4S] cluster and SAM.
+We are currently working to understand the physiological importance and enzymology of radical SAM aminomutases in methanogens.

 Methylated pterin biosynthesis

 Methanopterin is a one-carbon (C1) carrier coenzyme present in methanogens that is structurally and functionally similar to folate, the more common C1 transfer coenzyme.
 One difference in the structure of methanopterin compared to folate is the presence of two methyl groups at the C-7 and C-9 positions of the pterin.
-We have identified a single radical SAM enzyme from Methanocaldococcus jannaschii that catalyzes the addition of both methyl groups to a pterin-containing precursor.
-Interestingly, this methylase does not use SAM as a methyl group donor and thus is the founding member of a new class of radical SAM methylases.
-Our current work is focused on uncovering the mechanism of action of this enzyme and related enzymes in other methanogenic species.
+We have identified a radical SAM enzyme that catalyzes the addition of both methyl groups to a pterin-containing precursor.
+Our current work is focused on uncovering the mechanism of action of this enzyme as well as the physiological importance of methyl groups on methanopterin.

 Funding